 Restaurants & Taverns

-THREE was created to let you embrace possibilities.
-To let you do more, to take your business further, to take a chance, without risking it all.
+THREE was created to protect and empower, so you can look to the future, capitalize on new opportunities and safeguard what you’ve built.
 So, if you decide to launch a delivery service, branch into catering, rent your space, start a bartending or wine class, bottle and ship your secret sauce, or just about anything else you can think of, give us a call and we’ll update your account.

 You can spend years fine tuning your menu, curating your wine list and building up a loyal base of regulars, but no matter how on top of things you are, sometimes things just happen.

 dram shop liability laws (meaning you may be liable if someone you served alcohol to is involved in an accident).